SkynetLabs/ansible-playbooks/README.md

 deny_public_access=true
 ```

 Once the `deny_public_access` is changed, `DENY_PUBLIC_ACCESS` will be updated on the server during next deploy using `portals-setup-following.sh` script.

+:warning: Use `portals-setup-following.sh` script when deploying, regular deploy using `portals-deploy.sh` script will not update `.env` file!

+#### Restoring public access

+Once public access can be restored, portal operator should remove (or set to `false`) the `deny_public_access` variable from `inventory/hosts.ini` file and run `portals-setup-following.sh` script.

-It is important to note that since this change updates `.env` file, regular deploy using `portals-deploy.sh` script will not take it into account.
+:warning: Use `portals-setup-following.sh` script when deploying, regular deploy using `portals-deploy.sh` script will not update `.env` file!

 ### Rollback Skynet Webportal